Last updated: July 2026

 - Best for small-town North Idaho character: Spirit Lake

-- Best for tucked-away lots close to town: Dalton Gardens
+- Best for tucked-away lots close to town: Dalton Gardens and Fernan Lake Village

 - Best for Lake Pend Oreille recreation appeal: Bayview